stephenmirving/smthr/README.md

 and clip-path shapes - allowing you to create a wide range of effects without having to mess with clip-path coordinates or animation keyframe creation.

-This project is under active development to modernize the Sass syntax to comport with the new version, ver 1.6+.
+This project is under active development to modernize the Sass syntax to comport with Sass ver 1.6+.

 ## smthr is in active development

-**This is *smthr* version 0.0.7 - Last update: 1/31/24*
+**This is *smthr* version 0.1.5 - Last update: 02/09/24*

 **_smthr_ currently contains:**

-* 140+ mixins
+* 100+ mixins
-* 51+ functions
+* 60+ functions
 * A modern, opinionated normalize file written in Sass called betterize
+* A modern, opinionated print style file written in Sass
 * A small collection of @extend placeholders and !default variables
-* The choice between .scss and classic .sass syntax
+* The choice between .scss and classic .sass syntax (.sass not yet supported)

 ## Deployment